It Ends with Us (film): Box office

 It Ends with Us grossed $148.5 million in the United States and Canada, and $202.5 million in other territories, for a worldwide total of $351 million.
 Deadline Hollywood calculated the film's net profit as $207 million, accounting for production budgets, marketing, and other costs; box office grosses, merchandise, television and streaming, and home media revenues placing it sixth on their list of 2024's "Most Valuable Blockbusters".

 In the United States and Canada, It Ends with Us was released alongside Borderlands and Cuckoo, and was projected to gross $23–30 million in its opening weekend, with some estimates going as high as $40–50 million.
 The film made $24 million on its first day, including $7 million from Thursday night previews.
 It went on to debut to $50 million, finishing second behind holdover Deadpool & Wolverine.
+A PostTrak survey of moviegoers reported that 30% said they came because of Lively, while another 30% said it was because of the book.
 It marked the first time since 1990 that two films separately starring a married Hollywood couple (in this case, It Ends with Us star Blake Lively and Deadpool & Wolverine star Ryan Reynolds) occupied the number one and two spots at the box office simultaneously, and the first time two films grossed at least $50 million in the same weekend in the month of August.
 In its second weekend the film made $23.8 million (a drop of 52.4%), finishing in third.
 The film crossed $100 million domestically on August 19, after eleven days in theaters.
 It ended its theatrical run after three months.